Budapest attractions you have to visit

 Visiting the river of Budapest is absolutely a must-have program.
 If Budapest weather allows it, book a dinner cruise.
-A trip on the waves alloys multiple pleasures: you can enjoy the panorama of the Hungarian capital city, folklore and operetta show or an interesting piano performance called Piano battle show, and a delicious meal at the same time.
+A trip on the waves alloys multiple pleasures: you can enjoy the panorama of the Hungarian capital city, Danube cruise budapest with folklore and operetta show or an interesting piano performance called Budapest dinner cruise with Piano battle show, and a delicious meal at the same time.

 - July 15, 2019

 - June 25, 2019

 - June 24, 2019